-Note that mail will not be sent if an unauthorized user tries to run sudo with the -l or -v option.
+Note that no mail will be sent if an unauthorized user tries to run sudo with the -l or -v option unless there is an authentication error and either the mail_always or mail_badpass flags are enabled.
 This allows users to determine for themselves whether or not they are allowed to use sudo.
+All attempts to run sudo (successful or not) will be logged, regardless of whether or not mail is sent.